 Making an enquiry

-If you feel a breach has occurred and would like the enforcement team to investigate, please complete the e-form below or download and submit the 'Enforcement complaint form' in the sidebar.
+If you feel a breach has occurred and would like the enforcement team to investigate, please download and submit the 'Enforcement complaint form' in the sidebar.

 In your complaint please include as much of the following as possible:

 - Names, addresses and telephone numbers of any owners, occupiers or builders involved

 - Details of any amenity problems caused such as noise or traffic smells